jeslaspravin/Cranberry/ReadMe.md

 # Cranberry Game Engine

+***NOTE*** This repository is no longer updated.
+Latest open source version of this engine can be found at https://git.jeslaspravin.com/jeslaspravin/Cranberry

 **Cranberry Game Engine** is my Personal hobby game engine, This is my first from scratch game engine.
 I work on this as best as I could during my holidays.

 Why is `Cranberry` the name?
 I was eating cranberry and checking Twitter for my daily dose of imposter syndrome.
 Then suddenly 💡 why not write my engine?
 I created the project while still eating the berries!